ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/wiki-index.md

 [Settings Documentation With Screenshots](https://kazimmt.github.io/RVX-Features/)

-If you found an issue or want to suggest an improvement to this wiki, you can do so [here](https://github.com/ReVanced-Extended-Community/Community-Guides).
+If you found an issue with this wiki or want to suggest an improvement to this wiki, you can do so [here](https://github.com/ReVanced-Extended-Community/Community-Guides).